sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 ### Restore the Sensu configuration for external etcd

-If you use external etcd for your Sensu instance, follow these steps to restore your Sensu configuration:
+If you use embedded etcd for your Sensu instance, follow these steps to restore your Sensu configuration:

 1. Stop each backend using the system manager: